joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 The model uses a **hybrid dimensional structure**:

-- A star-style design connects the main fact tables to customer, territory, date, and product dimensions.
+- A Start Schema Model connects the main fact tables to customer, territory, date, and product dimensions.
 - The product hierarchy is normalized into separate product, subcategory, and category tables, creating a snowflake structure.

-### Model Structure
+#### Model Structure

 | Table Group | Purpose |
 |-------------|---------|